Fishing in West Virginia

 Fishing

-West Virginia is part of the Appalachian Region and has some of the most rugged terrain in the territory.
+West Virginia is part of the Appalachian Region and has beautiful, rugged terrain.
 The abundance of lakes and rivers makes it an excellent fishing destination.
-Whether you want to spend the day standing in a river fly-fishing for trout or trolling the lakes for bigmouth bass, the perfect fishing spot awaits you in West Virginia.
+Whether you want to spend the day fly-fishing for trout or trolling the lakes for largemouth bass, the perfect fishing spot awaits you in West Virginia.
 For a stress-free fishing trip, ensure that you have a valid fishing license, and brush up on the state’s fishing regulations before you cast your line.

 Fishing Spots in West Virginia